-Tostadas are like open-faced tacos, with the fillings piled atop crisp, flat tortillas instead of wrapped into softened ones.
-Here, paprika-spiced black beans and roast squash lend earthiness, while quick-pickled red onions and radishes provide tartness and crunch.
-To save time and cleanup, the tortillas are roasted on the same sheet pan as the squash.
-But if you prefer to crisp them up in a small frying pan over medium heat with a splash of oil instead, by all means.
+Tostadas are like open-faced tacos, with the fillings piled on crisp, cooked tortillas instead of wrapped into soft ones.
+To save time and cleanup, the tortillas are baked on the same sheet pan as the butternut squash cubes.
+But if you prefer to crisp them up in a small frying pan over medium heat with a splash of oil instead, by all means, go for it.

 - 1 red onion

 - 2 or 3 red radishes

 - Onion-radish pickle brine (rice vinegar - maple syrup)